graphaware/offheap/README.md

 Map<Key, Value> offHeapMap = new OffHeapMap(10_000);
 ```

+--

 ## Constraints

 In both maps keys must be Strings, and null keys are not supported.
 Values can be any type, and again null values are not permitted.

+--

 ## Key and Value types

 Both maps implement `Map<Key, Value>`, where Key and Value are wrappers for your actual keys and values.
 The Key and Value classes perform serialisation and de-serialising of the keys and values in the map, so you don't need to.

-To add an entry to the map:
+_To add an entry to the map_:

 ```
 String key = "friends";